Shortest path algorithm

 conclude that to be the shortest path.
 Let’s say that the Dijkstra’s algorithm

-returns the shortest path to the destination to be in a graph with negative
+returns the shortest path to the destination to be

 weight values.
-Let’s further consider that that path is of length.
+Let’s further consider that that path is of length

-And another path to be of length.
+.
 Then there can be a negative

-edge, if when visited reduces the length to a value less than.
-From the algorithm, we
+edge, if when visited reduces the length to a value less than

 can say that the node at the shortest distance to the destination is returned